 Les Greenwood of East Mountain also facing additional charges

-Les Greenwood of East Mountain is seen leaving Halifax court on Friday.
-He is facing two murder charges.
+Les Greenwood of East Mountain, right, seen leaving Halifax court on Friday afternoon, is facing two murder charges.
 PHOTO COURTESY GLOBAL TV

 Controversial East Mountain resident Les Greenwood has been charged with first-degree murder in the 2000 shooting deaths of Barry Kirk Mersereau and his common-law wife Nancy Christensen.